Study finds Western megadrought is the worst in 1,200 years

 "This is a wake-up call for everyone," Adel Hagekhalil, general water manager for the Metropolitan Water District of Southern California, told KUNC.
 "For all of us.
 We are facing a new normal when it comes to climate change."

-Researcher Williams said roughly one-fifth of the current megadrought can be attributed to human-caused climate change.
-Greenhouse gas emissions are warming the world, speeding evaporation, and disrupting weather patterns.
+Williams, the study author, said roughly one-fifth of the current megadrought can be attributed to human-caused climate change.
+Greenhouse gas emissions are warming the world, speeding evaporation and disrupting weather patterns.

 He described water patterns in the West as a yo-yo — sometimes high, sometimes low.
 Climate change has put that yo-yo on an escalator, heading down, he said, "and we cannot let ourselves get tricked by a few wet years into giving up on the progress we've been making."